WojciechKozlowski97/brocker-influ-backend/README.md

 - Composer
 - Symfony 6.4

+## Configuration
+Before running application, ensure that you have properly configured your environment variables.
+Specifically, you need to set up the DATABASE_URL and MAILER_DSN.

 ## Running the Application
 To start the development server, install dependencies, and execute fixtures, use the following command in the main project directory: